squid-cache/squid-cache.github.io/QA/Pilots.rst

 The Squid Project needs to reduce the number of regression bugs in Squid releases and development snapshots.
 The large number of regressions illustrate that our peer code reviews are naturally insufficient, and our post-commit build tests are woefully inadequate.

-To partially address these systemic problems, the Squid Software Foundation plans to adjust the commit process (making successful regression testing mandatory before any commit) and to hire a paid QA engineer to back that new process with the necessary infrastructure support.
+To partially address these systemic problems, the Squid Software Foundation plans to adjust the commit process (making successful regression testing mandatory before any commit) and to hire a paid DevOps/QA engineer to back that new process with the necessary infrastructure support.
 We already have a set of proxy testing tools, but the existing Project volunteers do not have enough time, interest, and/or skills to use/improve those tools and support the QA infrastructure.
-A paid QA engineer would be able to focus on that.
+A paid engineer would be able to focus on that.

 Before a regular QA Engineer position is filled, we offer the following pilot projects.
 These pilots will help the Project to select the most suitable candidate.
 They also provide a good illustration of the kind of challenges a Project QA Engineer will face.